kldoudou/kldoudou/README.md

 - 👋 Hi, I’m @kldoudou
-- 👀 I’m interested in mathematics.
-I'm in Imperial College London.
+- 👀 I’m interested in applied mathematics and compute science.
+I'm a MSc student in Imperial College London.